Abhinav-gupta103/DesignPatterns-in-java/README.md

    • Importance: It helps in reusing existing code without changing it, by adapting it to work with new systems or interfaces.

 Example Use Case: Adapting a third-party library that uses a different interface to fit into your system’s architecture.

+7. Command Pattern (Behavioral)

+   • Purpose: Encapsulates a request as an object, thereby allowing clients to queue, log, and undo operations.
+   • Where it’s used: Undo/redo functionality, transaction systems.
+   • Importance: It decouples the sender of a request from its receiver, allowing for more flexible architectures where commands can be queued, logged, or undone.

+Example Use Case: A remote control where each button press is treated as a command object that can be executed, reversed, or logged.